Support road.cc

 As opposed to being transported everywhere in what is almost certainly a small tank?

-Or maybe all the stats should be presented in the form of GBP£ figures and the associated costs from KSIs via the different modes of transport?
+Or maybe all the stats should be presented in the form of GBP£ figures as the associated costs from KSIs via the different modes of transport would be eye-opening for those who don't have a clue?

-After all, politicians seem to understand money above all else.
+After all, most politicians seem to worship money above all else.

 Avatar